TUM-DAML/seml/examples/README.md

 seml seml_example cancel
 ```

-You can reset all failed, killed, or interrupted experiments to QUEUED with
+You can reset all failed, killed, or interrupted experiments to STAGED with
 ```bash
 seml seml_example reset
 ```

-You can delete all queued, failed, killed, or interrupted experiments with
+You can delete all staged, failed, killed, or interrupted experiments with
 ```bash
 seml seml_example delete
 ```